loraaaamrita/asset-tracker-angular/README.md

 ​
 Token-based security and authentication is built into the app.
 Tokens are ditributed by the node server based on valid login credentials.

+## Online demo

+You can see our app in acction at <a href="http://asset-tracker.bluerockapps.com">asset-tracker.bluerockapps.com</a>

+username: demo@bluerockapps.com
+password: password
 ​
 ## Deployment
 ​